apache/pulsar/site2/docs/functions-runtime.md

 	at java.util.TimerThread.mainLoop(Timer.java:555) [?:1.8.0_212]
 	at java.util.TimerThread.run(Timer.java:505) [?:1.8.0_212]
 ```

-If this happens, you need to grant the required permissions to the service
-account used for running Functions Workers.
-An example to grant permissions
-is shown below: a service account `functions-worker` is granted with permissions
-to acccess Kubernetes resources `services`, `configmaps`, `pods` and `apps.statefulsets`.
+If this happens, you need to grant the required permissions to the service account used for running Functions Workers.
+An example to grant permissions is shown below: a service account `functions-worker` is granted with permissions to access Kubernetes resources `services`, `configmaps`, `pods` and `apps.statefulsets`.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1beta1